 The process established for the potential transitioning of the IANA Functions to an operator other than the incumbent operator should specifically recognize that the detailed transition plan referred to in 1 must be in place before the commencement of the transitioning process.

-Once developed, the full Transition to Successor IANA Operator Plan should be reviewed every year to ensure that it remains up to date and every five years to ensure that it remains fit for purpose.
+Once developed, the full Transition to Successor IANA Functions Operator Plan should be reviewed every year to ensure that it remains up to date and every five years to ensure that it remains fit for purpose.

 Dependencies: